 Hi!
 Did you end up here because you did a search for the word “tichel” or “mitpatchat” or something along those lines?
 Welcome!
 I don’t actually talk about tichels all that much on this blog, but I do talk about other things, like a lot about motherhood, a little about marriage, a lot about Jewish topics, and then some random other stuff.

 Stick around for a minute, check it out, and if you like what you see, you can sign up for new posts to come via email (in the sidebar there).
-I also have a Facebook page for my blog.
-Whatever works for you.
+I also have a Facebook page for my blog, an Instagram account, and I’m on Twitter.
+So let’s hang out wherever works for you.

 In the last post on covering my hair, I wrote about my sheitels.
 One thing I mentioned is when I wear my sheitels: When I’m going somewhere and want to blend in; when my husband is around; or if I’m just feeling like it.
 To use a pie chart, here’s how it breaks down (the units are measured in hours per week):